smart-on-fhir/smart-on-fhir.github.io/tutorials/server-quick-start/index.md

-Once you've exposed the necessary clinical data (see payload examples below for full details), you can launch the Growth Charts app in debugging mode (no authorization required) by supplying two URL parameters:
+Once you've exposed the necessary clinical data (see payload examples below for full details), you can launch the Growth Charts app in debugging mode (no authorization required)..

+You'll expose a "launch" button that users can click from within an existing EHR session, and when the user clicks this button, you'll load the following URL in a new browser window (or an iframe, or an embedded browser widget, depending on the architecture of your EHR), supplying two URL parameters:

 [https://fhir.smartplatforms.org/apps/growth-chart/launch.html?](https://fhir.smartplatforms.org/apps/growth-chart/launch.html?fhirServiceUrl=https://fhir-open-api.smartplatforms.org&patientId=1482713)

  * `fhirServiceUrl={FHIR base URL of your unprotected server}`
- * `patientId={patient ID from your server}`
+ * `patientId={patient ID from the current user session}`

+You can click the URL above for a live example (running against our open testing server).

 ## For real: Launch Growth Charts against your OAuth2-protected server

-Once you've implemented the [SMART on FHIR Authorization protocols](http://docs.smartplatforms.org/authorization/public), you can launch the app in production mode (with authorization) by completing the following
+Once you've implemented the [SMART on FHIR Authorization protocols](http://docs.smartplatforms.org/authorization/public), you can wire up your "launch" button to launch the app in production mode (with authorization) by completing the following
 sequence:

 #### 1. Create a launch context

-On your back-end, create a SMART "launch context" that includes a patient ID and any other context details you want to track.
-You'll assign a "launch id" to this context, which you'll pass to the Growth Charts app as a URL parameter.
-In the real world, you'd create a launch context every time a user launches an app -- though for prototyping, you might just want to create a trivial implementation that hard-codes whatever values you care about.
+On your back-end, as soon as the user clicks the launch button you'll create a SMART "launch context" that includes (at least) the patient ID from the current EHR user session.
+You'll assign a new "launch id" to this context, and you'll pass that id to the Growth Charts app as a URL parameter.
+In the real world, you'd create a launch context every time a user launches an app -- though for prototyping, you might just want to create a trivial implementation that hard-codes a set of sample values.

 #### 2. Open the app

-Create a new browser window with the following URL:
+When a user launches the Growth Charts app from inside your EHR, you'll load the following URL in a new browser window (or an iframe, or an embedded browser widget, depending on the architecture of your EHR), supplying two URL parameters:

 [https://fhir.smartplatforms.org/apps/growth-chart/launch.html?](https://fhir.smartplatforms.org/apps/growth-chart/launch.html?iss=https://fhir-open-api.smartplatforms.org&launch=23)